 Oral hearings at the Migration Court are not mandatory but can be requested by the asylum seeker.
 A decision has to be made by the judge on the matter of an oral hearing before the case is examined by the court.
 Where the court refuses an oral hearing, the applicant is given a set date by which the appeal must be completed.
-The four courts vary in the extent to which oral hearings are granted.
-In 2016, the national total was 2,577 out of 8,262 cases.
-Malmö granted oral hearings in 492 cases (39.4%), Gothenburg in 502 cases (38.3%) Luleå in 154 cases (14.5%) and Stockholm 929 cases (20%).
+The four courts vary in the extent to which oral hearings are granted: